javedali99/python-resources-for-earth-sciences/README.md

 <div>

-This repository contains a list of open-source python libraries broadly relevant to Earth Sciences (Hydrology, Meteorology, Geospatial, Climatology, Oceanography etc.).
+This repository contains a list of open-source Python libraries broadly relevant to Earth Sciences (Hydrology, Meteorology, Geospatial, Climatology, Oceanography, etc.).
 The libraries are broadly grouped according to their function; however, many have functionality that spans multiple categories.

 If you have any comments or suggestions for additions or improvements for this repository, submit an issue or a pull request.
 If you can’t contribute on GitHub, [send me an email](mailto:javedali28@gmail.com).